jonny5532/wsgo/README.md

 - Using Python 3.12's subinterpreters to allow concurrent Python execution inside the same process.

-- Need to decide whether to add more features such as Websockets or ASGI.
+- Deciding whether to add more features such as Websockets or ASGI.

 - The code still needs tidying up, and more tests writing.